-Truth be told, the ongoing activities as well as the long term evolution of this organization has been driven by countless business leaders from across the state.
-We are grateful and indebted to everyone for the critical role they play in NYSBC.
-Below is our shortlist of leaders who participate in an ongoing capacity at least monthly.
+Our TeamThe ongoing activities and long term evolution of this organization has been driven by countless business leaders across the state.
+We are grateful for everyone who has joined us by video or marched with us to Albany.
+You are a critical part of this team as well.
 Please contact us to learn more about how to get involved.

 A serial entrepreneur and mother of six, Jan started her first business, Silk Oak, in 1977.
 Now 30 years later, Silk Oak continues to produce brightly colored,hand silkscreened clothes for men, women, and children.
 Meanwhile, Jan has founded several other business, most recently Ithacamade — a gift shop that serves as a hub for bringing locally made goods to the Ithaca community and visitors.
 Jan is a cofounder of Local First Ithaca, a network of locally owned businesses & services, farmers, non-profits and community members.

-Chris is the president/owner of Horizon Enterprises, a 26-year-old resource management company engaged in computer programming.
+Chris is the president/owner of Horizon Enterprises, a resource management company engaged in computer programming.
 He has degrees in Chemical Engineering, Social Psychology, Public Administration, and Economics.
-He currently chairs the Binghamton Regional Sustainability Coalition (BRSC).
-A former County Legislator, he has also chaired numerous boards including: Southern Tier East Regional Planning and Development Board, the Broome County Energy Commission, the Broome County Soil and Water Board, and Cornell University’s Eco-Justice Project.
+Chris is a former County Legislator and has served on boards for Southern Tier East Regional Planning and Development Board, the Broome County Energy Commission, the Broome County Soil and Water Board, and Cornell University’s Eco-Justice Project.
 He also serves on the Center for Civic Engagement, NY State Council of Churches Public Policy Committee, Environmental Management Council, and National Sierra Club’s Committee on Zero Waste.